UCLA Graduate Application opens early September

 Date: October 17, 2020

 Admission limited to:

 To apply, click here.
 The GC program major code is 0389.
 The GRE code is 4837.

 All applicants will complete the program application and submit the following required materials:

 You will be asked to respond to one or more of the following prompts.
-To be considered for a Graduate Opportunity fellowship (GOFP), be sure to describe your contributions to diversity, equity, and inclusion.
+To be considered for the Track B Fellowship and/or a Graduate Opportunity fellowship (GOFP), be sure to describe your contributions to diversity, equity, and inclusion.
 The University of California Diversity Statement can be found online.

 Email address for electronic copy (preferred mode of delivery): firstname.lastname@example.org

-If you have questions about your eligibility or strength as an applicant, please contact us here.
+If you have questions about our application materials or requirements, please contact us here.

 The M.S. in Genetic Counseling degree is a terminal degree and does not lead to a doctoral degree.